 Replace

-With this option, you can change a pre-existing cardholder's group membership.
-To reassign a cardholder to a new group, change their group value in the CSV file, then set the cardholder group column to Cardholder group on the Bindings page.
+Use this option to change a cardholder’s group membership.
+To reassign a cardholder to a new group, update their group value in the CSV file.
+Then, on the Bindings page, set the cardholder group column to Cardholder group.
+For more information, see Replacing cardholder groups in bulk.

 Transparency color

-(Optional) If the cardholder pictures you’re importing were taken in front of a chroma key screen, you can make the picture background transparent.
-This is helpful if you created a badge template with a background image.
-To set the background transparency of imported cardholder pictures, turn the option on, select the color of the chroma key screen the cardholder pictures were taken in front of (usually green or blue), and then set the transparency percentage.
+(Optional) If the cardholder pictures you're importing were taken in front of a chroma key screen, you can make the background transparent.
+This is helpful when using a badge template with a background image.
+To apply background transparency to imported cardholder pictures, turn on the option, select the chroma key screen color (usually green or blue), and set the transparency percentage.

 4. Click Next.